wala/graph4code/docs/index.md

 </p>
 <br><br>

-  * Check that the users use some sort of libraries for hyper-parameter optimization when building their models [see query here](https://github.com/wala/graph4code/blob/master/usage_queries/must_not_set_hyperparameters.sparql).
+  * Check that the users use some sort of libraries for hyper-parameter optimization when building their models ([see query here](https://github.com/wala/graph4code/blob/master/usage_queries/must_not_set_hyperparameters.sparql)).
 Here is an example result from the query - the analysis found all three examples of manual sets to hyperparameters.

 <a name="Example violation of best practice to not set hyper-parameters manually"></a>